 Park on at the North end of Level 2 in the ramp at 8th Street & 8th Avenue.

 Pre-Admission Surgical Evaluation is offered to any patient having surgery (for procedures that are more than a local surgical procedure) to help prepare for surgery.
-Occurring two to seven days before surgery, PASE consists of a nursing assessment, patient and family education, and discharge planning.
+Occurring before surgery, PASE consists of a nursing assessment, patient and family education, and discharge planning.

 During your PASE appointment, you will have the opportunity to ask questions about your surgery.
 You will also receive a folder of instructions and guidelines to prepare you for a successful surgery.